PsyTeachR/ads-v1/docs/draft/07-tidy.md

 * Use your method of choice to look at the dataset and familiarise yourself with its structure and data.

-This is not as simple as the first exercise because there's actually two potential ways you might tidy this data depending on what you want to do with it and how you conceptualise the two different measurements and it's important to recognise that many of your coding problems will not have just one solution.
+This is not as simple as the first exercise because there's actually two potential ways you might tidy this data, depending on what you want to do with it and how you conceptualise the two different measurements.
+It's important to recognise that many of your coding problems will not have just one solution.

 #### Tidy 2a